sissi-shen/gamification_data_analysis/README.md

 - Extracts the **competition name** and **url**
 - Flags if any keyword in that subcategory exists
-- Counts the number of total keyword matches
 - Shows which keywords are present

 ---